britram/happy-sad/draft-trammell-happy-sad.md

   an RFC.

-- It requests the establishment the Slow Alternative Detection ICMP Code Field subregistry initialized with the contents of {{#initial-code-subregistry}}.
+- It requests the establishment the Slow Alternative Detection ICMP Code Field subregistry initialized with the contents of {{#code}}.

 --- back

 # Acknowledgments
 {:numbered="false"}

-Thanks to the participants in the discussions on deployment at the HAPPY WG meeting at IETF 124 in Montreal for the ideas that led to this draft, to Tommy Pauly for the suggestion to use ICMP, and to Martin Duke for the name of this extension.
+Thanks to the participants in the discussions on error reporting at the HAPPY WG meetings at IETF 123 in Madrid, IETF 124 in Montreal, and on the mailing list in between, to which this document is an answer.
+Special thanks to Martin Duke for backronyming the name of this extension.